jbcodeforce/eda-studies/docs/techno/confluent/index.md

 ### Schema management

-* Still compatibility mode can be overrided at the topic/schema level.
+* Still compatibility mode can be overridden at the topic/schema level.
 The default is backward compatibility: consumer can consume older messages, as default values are added to new attributes.
-* *Foward* compatibility means that data produced with a new schema can be read by consumers using the last schema, or the schema before.
+* *Forward* compatibility means that data produced with a new schema can be read by consumers using the last schema, or the schema before.
 [See details in compatibility note](https://docs.confluent.io/cloud/current/sr/fundamentals/schema-evolution.html#summary).
-With *Foward* compatibility mode, consumers aren’t guaranteed to be able to read old messages.
+With *Forward* compatibility mode, consumers aren’t guaranteed to be able to read old messages.

 * Stream governance feature helps addressing data governance
 * Schema can be created via CLI, REST API, Console or Maven plugin to be used during CI/CD